top of page

 3-Step Process, Fast & Easy

-Step 1
+Step 1 Mail Your Colorado Documents

-Step 2
+Step 2 We Prepare and Submit

-We review prepare and submit them to the Colorado Secretary of State for apostille issuance
+We review, prepare, and submit them to the Colorado Secretary of State for apostille issuance.

-Step 3
+Step 3 Secure Return With Tracking

 Processing times vary based on document type and state processing volume.
 Expedited services are available.

-Pricing
+Apostille Pricing Colorado

-Our pricing includes our service fee plus required Colorado state fees.
-Additional costs may include mailing to the state authority return shipping domestic or international optional expedited service and optional document preparation services when required.
+Our pricing includes our service fee plus the required state fee.
+Additional costs may include shipping, expedited service, or document preparation when required.
+We review all documents first and confirm total pricing before submission.

 Service Fees

-$125 – First Document
+$125 — First document

-$95 – Each Additional Document
+$95 — Each additional document

 Government Fees

-State Fee Per Document – $5 per document
+Colorado State Fee — $5 per document

-Shipping & Handling
+Shipping & Handling (All Shipments Fully Tracked)

-Mailing to State Authority – $25
+Submission & State Handling — $25

 Return Shipping — U.S. Addresses